What Every Person With Arthritis Needs to Know About Cannabis

 It wasn’t until about three months later that Seritt noticed another change: “I could walk better.
 I could be active for longer periods of time, and I didn't need as long to recover.”
 Between 2014 and 2015, she went from being able to walk just 200 feet to hiking several miles.
 She credits medical cannabis.

-Though medical marijuana programs exist in 33 states, cannabis is still illegal in the eyes of the federal government.
+Though medical marijuana programs exist in 33 states and Washington, D.C., cannabis is still illegal in the eyes of the federal government.
 As a Schedule I drug according to the Controlled Substances Act (CSA), it’s considered a dangerous substance with "no currently accepted medical use."
 That means that doctors and patients complying with state laws still operate as federal outlaws, risking fines, arrest, even prison time.

 Traditional arthritis treatments are rife with potentially dangerous side effects.
 Cases in point: Tylenol and non-steroidal anti-inflammatory drugs, or NSAIDs, can exacerbate liver and bleeding issues.
+Excessive doses of Tylenol can cause liver toxicity and high dose anti-inflammatory drugs, such as NSAIDs, can cause gastrointestinal bleeding and kidney problems.
 Disease-modifying anti-rheumatic drugs (DMARDs) and biologics can interfere with the immune system's ability to fight infection.
-And, if those categories don’t work, patients are left with opioids, which are highly addictive.
+And, if those categories don’t work, patients are left with opioids, which can become habit-forming.

 “If you put the opioids head-to-head with cannabis for mild to moderate pain, what we find is that they're about equal,” says Jordan Tishler, M.D., a Boston cannabis physician at Inhale MD, Harvard instructor of medicine, and president of the Association of Cannabis Specialists.
 “In that situation, cannabis may be equally effective, but it's a lot safer.”